DogusTeknoloji/ElasticsearchTraining/docs/Textbook/Section03.md

     }
     ```

-3. **Mesajında "failed" kelimesi geçen ve "auth-service" veya "payment-service" tarafından üretilen loglar:**
+3. **Logs containing the word "failed" in the message and generated by "auth-service" or "payment-service":**

     ```http
     POST /application_logs-*/_search